Tungnath Temple Chopta Uttarakhand

 Introduction

-Briefly introduce the Tungnath Temple
+About Tungnath Temple

 Tungnath temple is a famous ancient temple located in the Rudraprayag district of Uttarakhand, India.
 It is one of the Panch Kedar shrines and is dedicated to Lord Shiva.
 It is situated at an altitude of 3,680 meters above sea level, making it the highest Shiva temple in the world.
-The Tungnath temple is surrounded by stunning views of the Himalayan peaks and is a popular destination for spiritual seekers and tourists alike.
+The Tungnath temple is surrounded by stunning views of the Himalayan peaks and is a popular destination for spiritual seekers and Chopta tourist places alike.
 The temple is believed to have been built over 1,000 years ago and is revered for its mythological and historical significance.

 Historical background